rikiod/SpaceCommsApp/README.md

   delay(3000); // between letters is three second delay }
 ```
+Lastly, defining the functions of dot, dash, and wait is one of the most important parts of this code.
+This enables us to avoid repetition and easily edit the code.

 When testing this code, it proved very useful to have a circuit already complete on Tinkercad.
 This way, we could perform testing outside of the classroom when we did not have access to an Arduino.